carloscaguana/test-repo/gitBasics.md

 `git config <key>`

 Used to check a specific value for the given key

-Here are some flags that can be used with `git config`:

-- `--global`: specifies that the configuration should be applied globally across all of your Git repositories on your system.
-- `--local` or `--repository`: Sets the configuration for the current repository only.
-This overrides any global configuration for that specific repository.
-- `--system`: Sets the configuration system-wide for all users on the system.
-This typically requires administrative privileges.
-- `--get`: Retrieves the value of a specific configuration key.
-- `--unset`: Removes a specific configuration key.
-- `--unset-all`: Removes all values associated with a specific configuration key.
-- `--list`: Lists all the configuration settings for the current repository or globally, depending on the context.

 ## Getting Help with Commands
 There are 3 ways to get information from manual pages (manpage) while using Git: